Mammals

 Ring-Tailed Lemur

-One of fifty different lemur species, ring-tailed lemurs use their tails to send signals (such as “follow me”) to each other.
+One of fifty different lemur species, ring-tailed lemurs use their tails to communicate.

 Serval